enthought/mayavi/docs/source/mayavi/misc.rst

 3. Click ``Request language`` and fill form.
 4. Wait acceptance by transifex mayavi translation maintainers.
 5. (After acceptance) Translate on transifex.
+6. You can see the translated document in `Read The Docs`_.

 .. _nose: https://nose.readthedocs.org
 .. _github: https://github.com/enthought/mayavi